-(q) Equity instruments
+(p) Equity instruments

 An equity instrument is any contract that evidence a residual interest in the assets of an entity after deducting all of its liabilities.
+Where the financial instrument does not give rise to a contractual obligation on the part of the issuer to make payment in cash or kind under conditions that are potentially unfavourable, it is classified as an equity instrument.
+Ordinary shares are classified as equity.
 Equity instruments issued by the Company are recorded at the proceeds received, net of direct issue costs.
+Dividends on equity are recognised as liabilities when they are declared.
+Interim dividends are recognised when declared by the directors.

-(r) Revenue and other income
+(q) Revenue and other income